 But if you don’t mind the slight color and taste of unprocessed cane sugar, you’ll be able to keep using cane sugar and maintain a vegan diet by doing careful shopping.
 Look for brands that brand themselves as vegan, or brands that use words like “unrefined,” “natural,” or “raw.”
 All of these words indicate that no bone char was used in the production process.

 If you’re vegan, you might be relieved to know that Tangle chocolate is completely vegan.
 We do not use sugar that was processed using bone char.
-However, if this was your first time hearing about bone char and you’re worried that you’ve been consuming animal product while you’ve been using sugar, it might make you feel better to know that the bone char is essentially a tool used in the production of some white sugars, and isn’t actually in the final product that you consume.
-However, for a product to be truly vegan, it needs to use sugar that doesn’t include bone char in the production process.
+However, if this was your first time hearing about bone char and you’re worried that you’ve been consuming an animal product while you’ve been using sugar, it might make you feel better to know that the bone char is essentially a tool used in the production of some white sugars, and isn’t actually in the final product that you consume.
+Still, for a product to be truly vegan, it needs to use sugar that doesn’t include bone char in the production process.

 Many chocolate makers as well as consumers do not know about bone char and may erroneously label their chocolate as vegan when it’s not.
 As always, if you have any questions about the chocolate you’re eating, call the maker.
 They should be happy to answer your questions.